Create Custom cnquery Providers

 -

-Resources and fields schema The schema contains all resources and fields that are offered by this provider.
+Resources and fields schema: Contains all resources and fields offered by the provider.
 This includes version constraints for compatibility, field types, and basic documentation.
-It is defined in the Schema message in the resources proto.
+Defined in the Schema message in the resources proto.
 Provider schemas can be auto-generated (see scaffolding below).

-Providers are distributed as tar.xz files which contain the above structure.
-They can be installed using these compressed archives via:
+Providers are distributed as tar.xz files containing the above structure.
+Install them using:

-cnquery providers install -f provider.tar.xzProviders can also be installed manually by creating the above structure in the user system provider location.
+cnquery providers install -f provider.tar.xzYou can also install providers manually by creating the above structure in the user system provider location.

 Provider scaffolding

-To ease the creation of providers, cnquery includes a scaffolding utility.
+cnquery includes a scaffolding utility to help create providers.
 The scaffolding tool is designed for Go and requires Go 1.21 or later.

-To install it, first clone the cnquery repository and then install the tool:
+To install it, clone the cnquery repository and install the tool:

 git clone https://github.com/mondoohq/cnquery.git